crosscompute/crosscompute-examples/make-qr/input.md

 # QRCreate by CrossCompute: Your Go-To QR Code Generator

-## Create Custom QR Code in No Time
+## Create Custom QR Codes in No Time

 Welcome to QRCreate by CrossCompute, the simplest and most efficient online QR code generator available.
 Our user-friendly tool, which is entirely free and web-based, requires no downloads or installations, making creating custom QR codes a breeze and streamlining your information sharing process.
+Here are some ideas on how you can use QRCreate:

+- Send a URL from your desktop or tablet to your phone
+- Encode a URL for your business card, flyer or brochure
+- Transfer data between phones

 ## How to Use QRCreate

 Generating custom QR codes with QRCreate is quick and easy.
 Follow these steps to create your QR code in no time:

 - In the text input field labeled "Data" enter the data you want to encode in your QR code.
-This can be a URL, text, contact information, or any other supported data type.
+This can be a URL, text, contact information or any other supported data type.
 - Once you've input your data, click the "Continue" button.
 QRCreate will process your information and create a custom QR code based on the provided data.

 Experience the simplicity and efficiency of QRCreate for yourself and enhance your information sharing efforts with our user-friendly tool.